epage/epage.github.io/blog/blog/2022-06-13-clap-32-last-call-before-40.md

 ### Multicall and REPLs

-On a completely unrelated note, we are stablizing `Command::multicall`.
+On a completely unrelated note, we are stabilizing `Command::multicall`.
 This new setting will cause the binary name (`argv[0]`) to be parsed as a subcommand.
 This allows for [busybox-like binaries](https://github.com/clap-rs/clap/blob/master/examples/multicall-busybox.rs)